peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool ContainsKey(
         PeterO.Cbor.CBORObject key);

-Determines whether a value of the given key exists in this object.
+ Determines whether a value of the given key exists in this object.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>key</i>: An object that serves as the key.
-If this is `null`  , checks for `CBORObject.Null`  .
+If this is  `null` null , checks for  `CBORObject.Null` CBORObject.Null .

 <b>Return Value:</b>

- `true`  if the given key is found, or false if the given key is not found or this object is not a map.
+ `true` true if the given key is found, or false if the given key is not found or this object is not a map.

 <a id="ContainsKey_string"></a>
 ### ContainsKey